-Our topic this term is ‘Rumble in the Jungle’, which will be taught through Early Years Foundation Stage areas of learning: Religious Education, Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+Our topic this term is ‘Land Before Time’, which will be taught through the areas of learning: Religious Education, Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.

 Here are just some of the many activities that the children will be involved in during the next term: